Last Updated 3/04/2020

 Issue: Municipal securities are issued by states or local governments to fund a variety of government expenditures and investments including transportation and transit, water and sewer, electric and gas utility, higher education, housing and development, school district, and medical facilities.
 The two major categories of municipal bonds, general obligation and revenue bonds, are distinguished by their sources of repayment.
 General obligation bonds are secured by the full faith, credit and taxing power of a governmental entity and present the lowest historical default risk and the lowest loss given default.
 In contrast, the source of repayment of revenue bonds is restricted to a specified revenue stream, which is derived from the operation of a financed project, discretionary appropriations, grants or a dedicated specialized tax.

-Overview: The U.S. insurance industry is a major institutional investor in the $3.9 trillion municipal securities market.
-U.S. insurer holdings of municipal bonds have decreased for the first time since 2011, to a book/adjusted carrying value (BACV) of $555 billion at year-end 2017 from $560 billion at year-end 2016.
+Overview: The U.S. insurance industry is a major institutional investor in the $3.8 trillion municipal securities market.
+U.S. insurer holdings of municipal bonds decreased in 2018, to a book/adjusted carrying value (BACV) of $520 billion at year-end 2018 from $555 billion at year-end 2017.

-Municipal bonds are one of the largest bond types for insurers, representing 13.2% of the industry's total bond exposure.
-In 2017, property and casualty (P/C) companies accounted for the largest municipal bond investments at $325.1 billion, followed by life companies at $194.0 billion.
+Municipal bonds are one of the largest bond types for insurers, representing 12.1% of the industry's total bond exposure.
+In 2018, property and casualty (P/C) companies accounted for the largest municipal bond investments at $292 billion, followed by life companies at $196 billion.
 P/C companies have tended to be more active in the municipal bond market than life companies due to the tax-exempt status of most municipal bonds.
-P/C companies' municipal holdings, as a percentage of total U.S. insurer municipal bond exposure, have declined year-over-year (YOY), retreating to 58% in 2017 from 71% in 2011.
-Life companies' exposure, meanwhile, increased to about 34% in 2017 from 24% in 2011.
-The largest YOY increase for life companies, to 29% in 2012 from 24% in 2011, was, in part, due to increased purchases of taxable municipal bonds offered under the Build America Bonds program.
-Changes amongst the other insurer types were relatively minor.
+P/C companies' municipal holdings, as a percentage of total U.S. insurer municipal bond exposure, have declined year-over-year (YOY), to 56% in 2018 from 58% in 2017.
+Life companies' exposure, meanwhile, increased to about 38% in 2018 from 34% in 2017.

-The vast majority of U.S. insurer's municipal bond exposure at year-end 2015, or 99.6% of total holdings, were investment grade credit quality, evidenced by either NAIC 1 or NAIC 2 designations.
-This was unchanged from year-end 2014.
-In 2015, 97.1% of municipal bond investments were designated NAIC 1, down slightly from 97.9% in the prior year, while those designated NAIC 2 increased to 2.4% from 1.7%.
+The vast majority of U.S. insurer's municipal bond exposure at year-end 2018were investment grade credit quality, evidenced by either NAIC 1 or NAIC 2 designations.

 The municipal securities market, which has provided an efficient and low cost means of financing for state and local projects, has historically offered investors high credit quality investments whose income is largely tax-exempt.